 ComicsMagazines

-For part two, in the 1950s, Robinson taught night school at the School Of Visual Arts how to tell a story in pictures and amongst his pupils were Steve Ditko, Jack Abel, Don Heck and others you can look up, who he got their breaks into the business when jobs turned up.
-His time with other cartoonists visiting military bases doing art on stage and in VA hospitals got call-backs, only hindered by them all having to get ahead on their day work before being off for a month.
-A lot more details are given as how Robinson helped with Neal Adams in getting Siegel and Schuster compensation from Warner Brothers/DC Comics over Superman but also in helping dissident political cartoonists in Russia and Uruguay.
+In part two, during the 1950s, Robinson taught night school at the School of Visual Arts, where he instructed students on how to tell a story in pictures.
+Among his pupils were Steve Ditko, Jack Abel, Don Heck, and others you can look up—he helped them break into the business when jobs became available.
+His time with other cartoonists visiting military bases, doing art on stage, and in VA hospitals got call-backs, only hindered by them all having to get ahead on their day jobs before being off for a month.
+A lot more details are given about how Robinson helped Neal Adams in securing compensation for Siegel and Schuster from Warner Brothers/DC Comics over Superman, and in assisting dissident political cartoonists in Russia and Uruguay.
 Jerry Robinson really packed a lot into his career.
-This is a must-read if you want to see an extensive career across comicbooks and newspapers.
+This is a must-read if you want to explore an extensive career across comic books and newspapers.

-Of the rest of the material, the second part of the interview with Al Feldstein by Michael T. Gilbert, longest term editor of ‘Mad’ magazine centres on Wallace Wood’s growing alcoholism and missing deadlines and then returns to what he did once retired.
+The rest of the material includes the second part of the interview with Al Feldstein by Michael T. Gilbert.
+This segment, focused on Feldstein’s tenure as the longest-serving editor of Mad magazine, delves into Wallace Wood’s growing alcoholism, missed deadlines, and what Feldstein did after retiring.

-This issue encases so much American comicbook history, especially on crucial elements that you’ll never underestimate single issue interviews.
-I do think it was more effective like this than being spread over two issues.
+This issue encapsulates so much American comic book history, especially on crucial elements, that you’ll never underestimate single-issue interviews.
+I do think it was more effective presented this way than being spread over two issues.

 GF Willmetts